hasezoey/ade-key-extractor-rust/README.md

 - The Linux binary (`ade-extract-key`)
 - The Windows binary (`ade-extract-winapi-bin.exe`)

+Those binaries are available pre-compiled in the [Github Releases Page](https://github.com/hasezoey/ade-key-extractor-rust/releases) as `binaries.tar.gz`.

 The following expects Adobe Digital Editions (2.5) to already be set-up and authorized:

 ```sh